 - Prenuptial/postnuptial agreements – Couples may create and sign this type of agreement after getting married, making decisions about how matters such as property division or spousal maintenance will be handled in the event of divorce.

 - Adoption – When parents wish to adopt a child, they must meet a variety of legal requirements.
 Our attorneys can assist with domestic adoptions, international adoptions, DCFS adoptions, and stepparent adoptions.

 - Paternity – If a child is born to an unwed mother, the biological father may not automatically be considered the child’s legal parent.
 By establishing paternity, parents can protect their parental rights, ensure that the child will receive financial support from both parents, and provide the child with benefits such as health insurance.

 - Mediation – In some contested divorce cases, a trial may be necessary to resolve the outstanding issues.
 However, in amicable divorce cases in which spouses are willing to cooperate, they may be able to work together with a mediator to reach a divorce settlement they can both agree on with little fighting.
 This can save lots of time, energy, and resources for the parties that can be applied to help them in their new life.

-The attorneys of SBK Law Group can provide the legal help you need when addressing the above concerns.
+The family law attorneys of SBK Law Group can provide the legal help you need when addressing the above concerns.
 We can answer your questions and help you understand your rights when you are faced with legal issues related to your marriage, your children, or other family members.
-To schedule a consultation with our compassionate, experienced lawyers, contact us today online or at 630-427-4407.
-We provide legal guidance to clients throughout DuPage County, Kane County, Kendall County, Will County and Cook County.
+To schedule a consultation with our compassionate, experienced family lawyers, contact us today online or at 630-427-4407.
+We provide legal guidance to clients throughout DuPage County, Kane County, Kendall County, Will County, and Cook County.